newatoms/guides/using-social-media-as-communication-tool/readme.md

 * 600 character limit.
 * Only the first 150 Characters are visible; the rest is hidden behind “read more”.

-## Conclusion
+## The very last bullet point list; A summary of advice

 Hopefully you were able to read through the endless list of bullet points.
 In order to make the bullet points more clear, we filtered out some of the most important points and made another bullet point list!
+We love bullet points!
 The list below is meant to give you a summary of advice on how to use social media based on the concepts discussed in this guide.

 * Roughly define your target audience.
-* Choose your channels based on your target audience.
+* Choose your platforms based on your target audience.
 * Use your social media to build and maintain a relationship with your target audience.
 * What you share should have value for your target audience outside the context, so that it lends connotation instead of taking it.
 * Always reach past your followers and assume that readers have never seen a post from you before.